Ernest Mustard

 Lieutenant Ernest Andrew Mustard (1893-1971) was a World War I flying ace credited with five aerial victories.
 He returned to service during World War II with the Royal Australian Air Force (RAAF).
 Lt.
 Mustard flew Avro Lancaster bombers during World War II with a mixed crew of RAAF and Royal Canadian Air Force personnel.
-One bomb aimer on his crew was named Alexander Philip Mustard.
+One bomb aimer on his crew was named Alexander Philip Mustard (no relation).
 Lt.
 Mustard was also responsible for the first aerial survey of Australia's Barrier Reef.